Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 2. Leave the configuration of "Certificate Path" empty.

----

-This updated version clarifies the options, provides clearer instructions for using Option 2, and includes formatting for better readability.

 ### AccessToken
 In order to retrieve data from the ADP Workforce API's, an AccessToken has to be obtained.
 The AccessToken is used for all consecutive calls to ADP Workforce.
 To obtain an AccessToken, we will need the ___ClientID___, ___ClientSecret___, ___The path to your pfx certificate___ and the ___password for the pfx certificate___.